 His most famous moment Nascar racing came far from the finish line.
 At the 1974 Charlotte 500, Robbins collided with a wall on purpose to keep from t-boning the car of Richard Childress.
 This rash, dangerous decision may have saved the influential team owner's career or life.

 Robbins raced sporadically until the end.
 His final NASCAR appearance came at the 1982 Atlanta Journal 500, held a little over a month before the country music legend's untimely death.
 The following season, the Coors 420 at the Nashville International Speedway was renamed to the Marty Robbins 420.

 The Nudie Suit of Race Cars

-The youth and relative inexperience of the next crop of potential NASCAR superstars drives home the scope of Robbins' limited yet impressive accomplishments.
+The youth and the relative inexperience of the next crop of potential NASCAR superstars drive home the scope of Robbins' limited yet impressive accomplishments.
 Barring injury, someone like promising rookie Bubba Wallace will have more races under his belt this time next year than Robbins compiled over 13 years.
 If Wallace matches Robbins' record of six top-ten finishes in that span, then he'll have momentum heading into 2019.

-If Robbins toured less and raced more frequently, who knows whether he might've eventually spun out his gaudy-looking car in victory lane.
+If Robbins toured less and raced more frequently, who knows whether he might've eventually spun out his gaudy-looking car in the victory lane.